reparke/TAC348-Making-Smart-Devices/_lectures/week09/lecture_dc_motors.md

 * Spin is controlled by current direction
 * If direction is reversed, the motor spins in the opposite direction
 * It is not practical to have to reverse the wires to change motor direction
-* Also, we have no way to control speed
+* But...we have no way to control speed
+* And...motors could draw too much current for Photon 2 or damage pins in motor moves in reverse

 ## Motor Controller
 <img src="lecture_dc_motors.assets/image-20200323180344596.png" alt="image-20200323180344596" style="width:500px;" />